 I envision that we do two types of learning activities that differ slightly from what is usually found in introductory programming courses.
 After engaging with a short introduction—such as reading the above overview of the ten key concepts (and possibly five practices) and watching a brief video or talk—the student is invited to complete two tasks.

 The first activity involves using AI, such as ChatGPT, as a tool to write simple programs.
 The idea is to experiment with generating and translating code based on the ten key concepts.
-Students are encouraged to play with how these ideas show up in actual code and to begin forming an intuitive sense of how the concepts work in practice.
+Students are encouraged to experiment with how these ideas manifest in actual code and to begin forming an intuitive sense of how the concepts work in practice.
 This activity could optionally be supported by pseudocode exercises to help bridge the gap between informal ideas and real code.

 The second activity is more reflective: students create a mind map that shows how the ten concepts relate to each other.
 This could later take the form of a short written reflection or essay.
 The goal is to encourage relational understanding and conceptual clarity—not just to know what each term means, but how they connect, overlap, and support one another.